 Even Doctors Were Not Telling This Story

-Recognizing a serious problem within the medical community, the National Institute for Mental Health (NIMH) launched an education campaign about the condition in 2003, "Real Men, Real Depression.
+Recognizing a serious problem within the medical community, the National Institute for Mental Health (NIMH) launched an education campaign about the condition in 2003, "Real Men, Real Depression."
 It was designed to show that even tough guys can experience depression.
 Among the early ads, Jimmy Brown, a firefighter from New York, talks about how the condition was stealing the joy from his life.
 Some of the men interviewed for the campaign reflected on the stigma that they experienced.
 They said that a major barrier to seeking help was social pressures they felt among friends and in the workplace around having psychological problems.
-In these days, when the reality of depression is accepted by most, we forget those early days when depression was in the shadows.
+In these days, when the reality of depression is accepted by many, we forget those early days when depression was in the shadows.
 We act as if it always was this way.
 But it wasn't.
 In those days, many patients suffered in the dark.